X Ambassadors: 2021–2022: (Eg), The Beautiful Liar

 On January 14, 2021, X Ambassadors released a single called "ultraviolet.tragedies", a heavily rap-focused song featuring Terrell Hines.
 It was the first single from the collaborations project (Eg).
 Sam Harris said that with this project, he wanted to "give a voice to (several) incredible artists that people may not have heard yet, and really let their imagination be at the forefront of everything".
 On February 7, 2021, the band released a cover of "Blinding Lights" by the Weeknd.

 On February 12, 2021, they released the next single from (Eg), "skip.that.party", featuring Jensen McRae.
 They issued one more single, "torture", on March 12, 2021, featuring Earl St. Clair.

 On June 11, 2021, the band put out a song titled "My Own Monster", which was also announced to be the lead single from their third studio album, The Beautiful Liar.
 "Okay" was released as the second single on July 30, 2021, while "Adrenaline" came out on August 13, 2021.
 The album was published on September 24, 2021, along with a music video for the song "Beautiful Liar".
 A tour for the record began in October.
-The Beautiful Liar is a concept album that plays out similarly to a radio drama, expressing themes of insanity, powerlessness, self-doubt, and anxiety.
+The Beautiful Liar is a concept album that plays out similarly to a radio drama, telling the story of a blind girl whose shadow comes to life.
+Sam and Casey said that the album was influenced by radio shows that they listened to as children.
 It tells the story of a blind girl whose shadow comes to life.
 It has a trap-influenced sound, a contrast from the band's previous releases, and tells its story over the course of 16 tracks.
 Sam and Casey said that the album was influenced by radio shows that they listened to as children.
 About the record, Sam said, "I wanted to make an album that felt as unhinged as I did, and as the whole world felt around me.
 So Adam, Casey and I carved ourselves a space where we could all be as ugly, weird, funny, and f'd up as we wanted to be."

 On October 22, 2021, the band released "Water", a song for the Blade Runner: Black Lotus soundtrack.
 The band was featured on "You'll Get Yours" from Tom Morello's album The Atlas Underground Flood, released December 3, 2021.
 On May 12, 2022, they issued a remix of their song "Palo Santo", featuring ROBI.

 On December 9, 2022, the band collaborated with Belgian DJ Lost Frequencies and singer Elley Duhé on "Back to You".
 A music video for the song was released on January 19, 2023.
 A deluxe pack was released on March 10, 2023, containing remixes from various DJs.